Hong Kong lawyers 'appalled' by move to enforce China law in rail station

 “This plainly amounts to an announcement by the NPCSC (National People’s Congress Standing Committee) that the cooperation agreement complies with the constitution and the Basic Law ‘just because the NPCSC says so’,” the bar association said.

-date in the implementation of the Basic Law, and severely undermines public confidence in ‘one country, two systems’ and the rule of law.
+”Such an unprecedented move is the most retrograde step to date in the implementation of the Basic Law, and severely undermines public confidence in ‘one country, two systems’ and the rule of law.

 “The integrity of the Basic Law has now been irreparably breached.”